Sports Safety

 Safety gear and equipment

 Safety gear should be sport-specific.
 It may include such items as goggles, mouth guards, shin-elbow-knee pads, and helmets.
-The safety gear should fit properly.
+The safety gear should fit correctly.
 Sports equipment (such as bats, baskets, and goals) should also be in good working condition.
-Any damage should be repaired or the item should be replaced.
+Any damage should be repaired, or the item should be replaced.
 The playing area should be free from debris and water.

 The sports physical